-- Providing toucan crossings on all the four arms of the junction; and - Providing shared use footway/ cycleway on A4540 Dartmouth Middleway, A4540 Lawley Middleway and B4114 Jennens Road.
+- Providing toucan crossings on all the four arms of the junction; and Providing shared use footway/ cycleway on A4540 Dartmouth - Providing Shared use footway/ cycleway on A4540 Dartmouth Middleway, A4540 Lawley Middleway and B4114 Jennens Road.

 Procurement Strategy

 It is proposed to appoint a Design and Construct Contractor to undertake the works.
 A Contractor will be procured through the Birmingham City Council Highways and Infrastructure Works Framework 2014 to 2018 Lot 4 (Works £500,000+).
 The process to identify a preferred Contractor was as follows: